Zokalyx/theconfluence/bot/NewDesign.md

 ## Schemas

 The bot would continuously check comments and posts from the Confluence (as streams) and save them in the database.
+Ideally, the bot should be part of the subreddit so that there's no need to login into multiple accounts (one for the bot and one for another account).

 Tables would consist of: